CLICK HERE FOR INFORMATION ON OUR FREE ONE DAY INTRODUCTION TO SPORTS JOURNALISM WORKSHOPS

 HOW TO APPLY

-The application process for the Sportsbeat Multimedia Diploma in Sports Journalism involves an interview with a senior Sportsbeat editor or reporter and a two-hour examination, which will cover sporting and current affairs knowledge.
+The application process for the Sportsbeat Multimedia Sports Journalism Course involves an interview with a senior Sportsbeat editor or reporter and a two-hour examination, which will cover sporting and current affairs knowledge.

 There is no cost to sit the interview or exam.
 If a place is offered, a deposit must be made to finally confirm attendance on the course.